-This Breakfast Pizza Quiche has all the flavors you love about pizza, but made to be eaten at breakfast…or anytime of day.
-This is a true example how delicious Paleo and Whole30 can be!
+This Paleo Breakfast Pizza Quiche has all the flavors you love about pizza, but made to be eaten at breakfast…or anytime of day.
+Hearty and delicious while being Whole30, gluten free, and dairy free.

 Last week I got an awesome new cookbook, One Pot Paleo, with some amazing Paleo meals.
 I’m always looking for new ideas and dishes and that is exactly what this book is full of.
 I’ve read many Paleo cookbooks and this one stands out with totally unique dishes AND they are all made in one pot which equals less clean up!
 I love that every recipe has a picture.
 I guess the internet has spoiled me in that way and now it’s hard for me to make a recipe without an image of an end result in my mind.